WZ-122 main battle tank: WZ-1224

 The torsion bar suspension and transmission of this tank are also mostly imported from Germany.
-The tank later conducted tests with the domestic 12150ZL V12 engine developed by Factory 616 with an output of approximately 987 horsepower.
+The WZ-1224 later conducted tests with the domestic 12150ZL V12 engine developed by Factory 616 with an output of approximately 987hp.
 Another planned engine of the WZ-1224 was a new 8V150 engine made by Factory 636.
-However, the latter option was canceled due to the 60-degree angle between the cylinders (instead of the 90° angle used by most tank engines), and other design problems related to this placement caused rotational unbalance, which eventually resulted in excessive vibration, obstructing the engine from further accelerating.
+However, the latter option was canceled due to the 60-degree angle between the cylinders (instead of the 90° angle used by most tank engines) and other design problems related to this placement causing disrupt rotational balance, resulting in excessive vibration, obstructing the engine from acceleration beyond a certain speed.
 There are also two large fans installed on top of the engine compartment due to the unsatisfactory cooling system of the MB8V331.
 The engine compartment was also visibly elevated to fit the large size of the engine.
 During the spring of 1977, the Fifth Machine Industry Ministry began work on reverse engineering the Rheinmetall Rh-120 smoothbore gun with possible technical assistance from Germany.
 The new tank gun's first firing test was conducted on February 29, 1979, in which it reached the muzzle velocity of approximately 1700m/s, and in the following test, penetrated a 204mm plate with a 68 degrees slope with a muzzle velocity of 1411.2m/s.
 After the completion of this vehicle in 1979, tests were conducted from March until the end of the year, during which most components of the vehicle proved reliable, but overheating problems occurred due to the engine cooling system, which suited the civilian MB8V331 well, did not cool the 12150ZL to a sufficient level due to the latter being larger and having more output.
 Generally, the vehicle proved satisfactory but not necessarily excellent, according to both sources, so the Fifth Machine Industry Ministry moved on to creating a new prototype.